Educational Specialist Requirements

-A maximum of 20 percent of the number of credit hours required for a student’s degree may be graduate credits transferred from another university, including another campus of the University of Missouri system upon the recommendation of the advisor, the approval of the academic program director of graduate studies and the Office of Graduate Studies.
+A maximum of 20 percent of the number of credit hours required for a student’s degree may be graduate credits transferred from another university, including another campus of the University of Missouri system, upon the recommendation of the advisor, the approval of the academic program director of graduate studies, and the Graduate School.

-Note: The above represents a change in policy and becomes effective for graduate students beginning their education specialist programs during the fall semester 2001.
-Students who began their education specialist programs prior to the fall semester 2001 have the option of using the above regulation or the regulation in place at the time they began their degree program.
-The MU Office of Graduate Studies will review the transfer request to determine if the credit meets the minimum guidelines.
-If so then the Graduate School will process the request so that each transfer course will appear on the student’s transcript.
+Note: The Graduate School will review the transfer request to determine if the credit meets the minimum guidelines.
+If so, the Graduate School will process the request so that each transfer course will appear on the student’s transcript.

 How to Request Transfer of Credit